Politics of Toronto: Overview

-The businessman and politician Mel Lastman was the first mayor of the newly-amalgamated City of Toronto and the 62nd mayor of Toronto after he won the 1997 and was re-elected in 2000.
-The centre-leftist David Miller was elected as Toronto's 63rd mayor in December 2003 and was re-elected in November 2006 with nearly 60% of the popular vote with a mandate to make Toronto a city of prosperity, livability, and opportunity for all.
+Businessman and politician Mel Lastman was the first mayor of the newly-amalgamated City of Toronto and the 62nd mayor of Toronto after he won the 1997 municipal election and was re-elected in 2000 municipal election.
+In December 2003, centre-left politician, David Miller was elected as Toronto's 63rd mayor and was re-elected in November 2006 with nearly 60% of the popular vote with a mandate to make Toronto a city of prosperity, livability, and opportunity for all.
 Miller declined to run in the following election and a conservative ally, Rob Ford, won the 2010 election handily.
 Three years later, however, Ford's tumultuous reign and admission to smoking crack, as well as other indiscretions that attracted unwanted international media attention, led City Council to remove many of his powers and much of his office's budget.
-In the following election, Ford was forced to drop out because of treatment for pleomorphic liposarcoma, a rare form of cancer.
-The mayoral election was won by John Tory, a lawyer and a former a talk show host, businessman, Member of Provincial Parliament, and Leader of the Official Opposition at Queen's Park.
+In the following election, Ford was forced to drop out because of treatment for leomorphic liposarcoma, a rare form of cancer.
+The 2014 mayoral election was won by John Tory, a lawyer and a former a talk show host, businessman, Member of Provincial Parliament, and Leader of the Official Opposition at Queen's Park (a metonym for Ontario Legislative Building or the Government of Ontario).
 Among Tory's top priorities are tackling transit and traffic congestion.

 The Stronger City of Toronto for a Stronger Ontario Act, 2006 (Bill 53) was enacted by the Legislative Assembly of Ontario on June 12, 2006.
 The provincial law changed the city's legal powers and responsibilities.